Ezra Bridger: Television

-Star Wars Rebels
+Rebels

 Ezra made his debut appearance on television in the short film "Property of Ezra Bridger", set before the two-part series premiere "Spark of Rebellion".
-Ezra first encounters members of the crew of the starship Ghost when he interferes in their hijacking operation by hijacking the shipment from them himself.
-Kanan Jarrus, a Jedi and the leader of the group, discovers Ezra's Force-sensitivity and seeing potential in Ezra offers to train him in the ways of the Force.
+Ezra first encounters the crew of the starship Ghost when he interferes in their hijacking operation by stealing their targeted shipment.
+Kanan Jarrus, a Jedi and the leader of the group, discovers Ezra's Force-sensitivity and, seeing potential in Ezra, offers to train him in the ways of the Force.
 Ezra soon joins the Ghost crew and begins his Jedi training.

-In "Path of the Jedi", Yoda's voice leads Ezra to a kyber crystal, which he uses to build his first lightsaber, which, after being constructed, is blue and features in the hilt a built-in stun blaster patterned after his street urchin trademark weapon, an energy slingshot.
-In the second-season episode "Legacy", he discovers that his parents were killed in a prison revolt.
-In "Shroud of Darkness" it is revealed that Kanan fears Ezra might turn to the dark side, which partially happens when the former Sith Lord, Maul draws him closer in "Twilight of the Apprentice" and in further episodes claims him as his "apprentice", showing a marked interest in him.
-His first lightsaber is also destroyed by Darth Vader.
-In the season 3 premiere episode "Steps Into Shadow", Ezra has replaced it with a green-bladed lightsaber.
-In the same episode, Ezra is promoted to the rank of Lieutenant Commander of the Phoenix Squadron and also assumes field leadership of the Ghost crew, due to Kanan's blindness preventing him from continuing the role.
-But due to his reckless leadership at the time, he was suspended from command as Lieutenant Commander, until further notice.
-The episodes "Shroud of Darkness", "The Holocrons of Fate" and "Twin Suns" reveal Ezra's main motivation of the third season, to "find the key to destroying the Sith", who he interprets as the exiled Jedi Master, Obi-Wan Kenobi.
-But after eventually finding and talking to Kenobi, Ezra realizes that his true mission is to be with the other rebels and help them fight against the Empire.
-During the season 3 finale, by taking command of a squad during the battle against Grand Admiral Thrawn's fleet, it shows that at this point Ezra's status as Lieutenant Commander has been fully restored.
+In "Path of the Jedi", Yoda's voice leads Ezra to a kyber crystal, which he uses to build his first lightsaber.
+The saber features a blue blade and a built-in stun blaster patterned after Ezra's trademark weapon as a street urchin, an energy slingshot.
+In the second-season episode "Legacy", Ezra discovers that his parents were killed in a prison revolt.
+In "Shroud of Darkness", it is revealed that Kanan fears Ezra might turn to the dark side, which partially happens when the former Sith Lord Maul draws him closer in "Twilight of the Apprentice" and in further episodes claims Ezra as his "apprentice", showing a marked interest in him.
+Ezra's first lightsaber is also destroyed during a confrontation with Darth Vader.

+In the third season's premiere episode, "Steps Into Shadow", Ezra has built a new green-bladed lightsaber and is promoted to the rank of Lieutenant Commander of the Phoenix Squadron.
+He also assumes field leadership of the Ghost crew, due to Kanan's blindness preventing him from continuing the role.
+Due to his reckless leadership at the time, he is suspended from his position as Lieutenant Commander until further notice.
+The episodes "Shroud of Darkness", "The Holocrons of Fate", and "Twin Suns" reveal that Ezra has developed an obsession with "finding the key to destroying the Sith", which he interprets to be the exiled Jedi Master, Obi-Wan Kenobi.
+Ezra tracks Kenobi to Tatooine, but after meeting and talking with him, he realizes that his true mission is to help the Rebel Alliance fight the Empire.
+In the season finale, Ezra takes command of a squad during the battle against Grand Admiral Thrawn's fleet, indicating that his status as Lieutenant Commander has been restored.
+The Rebels ultimately lose the battle, but Ezra and the rest of the Ghost crew are able to escape.